Dan Neidle: Tax Policy Associates

 Neidle retired from Clifford Chance in May 2022 to spend time with his family and founded Tax Policy Associates.

 In April 2022, Neidle became involved in the controversy over the tax status of Akshata Murty, the wife of then-Chancellor of the Exchequer Rishi Sunak.
-It had been reported that Murty was a non-dom, and therefore – whilst a UK resident – was not taxed on the significant dividends she received from Infosys, the large Indian IT company founded by her father.
-Initially Murty claimed that this was an inevitable consequence of her being an Indian national who had moved to the UK; Neidle described this claim as incorrect and "a disgrace", saying that in fact a person had to actively claim to be taxed on this basis.
+It had been reported that Murty was a non-dom, and therefore – whilst a UK resident – not taxed on the dividends she received from Infosys, the Indian IT company founded by her father.
+Initially Murty claimed this was an inevitable consequence of being an Indian national who had moved to the UK; Neidle described this claim as incorrect and "a disgrace", saying that in fact a person had to actively claim to be taxed on this basis.
 In Neidle's view, Murty's position raised a question as to whether the Chancellor had a conflict of interest, given he was responsible for the UK's tax rules.
 Neidle then raised wider questions as to whether the non-dom regime made sense, calling it a "bizarre disincentive on UK investment".

 In May 2022, Neidle published a report revealing the scale of UK taxpayers' holdings in offshore accounts, and criticised HMRC for not using this data to estimate the scale of offshore tax evasion.
 HMRC subsequently agreed to produce and publish estimates.

 In September 2022, Neidle argued that the way former chancellor Rishi Sunak had structured the energy profits levy (or "windfall tax") announced in May meant that at least £5bn of potential tax revenues had been lost.

 Neidle and Tax Policy Associates have published reports on tax aspects of the Post Office scandal and tax avoidance by the private equity industry.
 Neidle has campaigned against high effective marginal tax rates.

 In 2023, Neidle criticized HMRC's handling of a £14 million penalty case involving the former tax advisor and struck-off solicitor Paul Baxendale-Walker.
 Neidle argued that HMRC's failure to enforce the penalty effectively highlighted weaknesses in the regulatory framework for combating tax evasion and avoidance.